 Next, check out some more shops - Grandview Mercantile is great for browsing antiques, and get a bite to eat for lunch - Northstar Cafe is a great choice, and the patio is nice.
 Tucked just 1/2 block off High on Price Ave., Mission Coffee Co. offers another highly technical and highly delicious take of coffee - it's even home to what might be the most expensive cup in the city - a cup hand-brewed using the bean-and labor-intensive siphon method, clocking in at $8.
 With your extra jolt of caffeine, take a 1.5 mile walk through downtown and just across the border of Olde Towne East to Upper Cup Coffee.
 Stop in at the Columbus Museum of Art or sip your to-go cup at Topiary Park.
 Run by a transplant from Eritrea, a coffee-growing nation in East Africa, roasting is done on site, and it's a great spot to split a French press of whatever they recommend.
 The tasty ful, a fava bean dip, is a nice accompaniment.

-Then, head back to the south end of the Short North for a stop at Cup o Joe and MoJoe Lounge, one of the original pioneers of the Columbus coffee scene.
-Switch things up a little, and order for the MoJoe bar menu - an espresso cocktail might be nice!
+Then, head to Cup o Joe, one of the original pioneers of the Columbus coffee scene.
 Finally, walk back down High Street to the corner of Gay Street, and order a cubano at Cafe Brioso, one of the creative instigators of the coffee scene here.

 That might sound like a lot of coffee for one day - so feel free to modify this trip by adding days, attractions, restaurants, hotels and more, by clicking the Customize This Itinerary button!